status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ### 11. Overclocking

-Nimbus requires Raspberry Pi to be overclocked.
+Nimbus requires the Raspberry Pi to be overclocked.
 To overclock your Raspberry Pi, follow the [RPi overclocking guide](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#overclocking-the-pi) by Joe Clapis.